-If you love this Open-Faced Tomato Eggplant Sandwich , you will also love thisย Feta Grilled Cheese,ย Tomato Feta Sandwichย orย our Pita Pizzas!
+If you love this Tomato Eggplant Sandwich, you will also love this Feta Grilled Cheese, Tomato Feta Sandwich or our Four Pita Pizzas!

 Here is what you need

 - Sourdough bread.
-I like the sour flavor of sour bread.
 You can use the bread of your choice.

 - Red pesto.
-A very versatile ingredient, the opposite of green pesto is made with sundried tomatoes, parmesan cheese and olive oil.
-It adds salty peppery notes to any dish.
+A versatile ingredient, it’s made with sundried tomatoes, parmesan cheese, and olive oil.
+It adds salty, peppery notes.
 It is available at most supermarkets or Mediterranean grocers.
+Substitute with a light layer of harissa paste (it can be spicy).
+You may use green pesto, it works just as well for a milder flavor.

 - Eggplant.
-Half a medium eggplant is enough.
+Half of a medium eggplant is enough.

 - Buratta cheese.
 The creamy white cheese can be substituted with fresh mozzarella.